Fresno State Bulldogs

 The Fresno State Bulldogs are the intercollegiate athletic teams that represent California State University, Fresno (commonly referred to as Fresno State).
 The university is a member of NCAA Division I's Mountain West Conference (MW).
 It was a member of the Western Athletic Conference from 1992 until 2012, when it left for the Mountain West alongside fellow WAC member Nevada.

 Fresno State had also been a member of the Big West Conference since the 1969–70 (the conference was known as the Pacific Coast Athletic Association at that time until 1988), and a member of the California Collegiate Athletic Association from its beginning in the 1939–40 season (when Fresno State was in NCAA Division II).

 The university has won two NCAA Division I Championships, in softball (1998) and baseball (2008).

 Fresno State currently sponsors six men's and eleven women's sports at the varsity level.

-In October 2020, Fresno State announced the elimination of three programs due to COVID-19: Men's tennis, lacrosse, and wrestling.
+In October 2020, Fresno State announced the elimination of three programs due to COVID-19: women's lacrosse, men's tennis, and wrestling.